Hexagram 39蹇Obstruction

 — Legge (1882)

-For decision-makers this is the line of the senior figure who has been close enough to the obstruction long enough to know that one more advance produces nothing the actor can use, and who returns with the wisdom that constitutes the substantial merit.
-The 碩 character is significant.
-It is not just merit but solid, weighty, substantial merit — the kind that compounds across subsequent decisions because the actor has actually internalised the geometry.
-The repeated great-person instruction at the top line forms a structural envelope with the hexagram statement: the great person is named at the opening, named again at the close, and the lines in between are the work of getting to a position from which seeing the great person actually becomes possible.
+For decision-makers this is the line of the senior figure who has been close enough to the obstruction, long enough, to know that one more advance yields nothing anyone can use — and who returns carrying the wisdom that constitutes the substantial merit.
+The 碩 character matters.
+It is not just merit but solid, weighty, substantial merit — the kind that compounds across later decisions because you have actually internalised the terrain.
+The repeated great-person instruction at the top line forms an envelope with the hexagram statement: the great person is named at the opening, named again at the close, and the lines between are the work of reaching a position from which seeing the great person is finally possible.
 Read with Hexagram 40 — Deliverance — line 6 is the threshold across which the obstruction releases into the next phase.
-The actor who reaches the top of 39 carrying the right reading is the actor for whom 40 becomes available.
+Whoever reaches the top of 39 carrying the right reading is the one for whom 40 becomes available.

 PostureObstacle ahead · the different geometry

 Obstruction places Mountain (艮, Gen) below and Water (坎, Kan) above.
-The mountain ahead is the static obstacle the actor can see; the water above is the danger that may descend through it.
-Read together the two trigrams compose the picture the character 蹇 itself draws: an actor who cannot walk forward in the ordinary way and must move with care — the limp from which the hexagram takes its name.
+The mountain ahead is the static obstacle you can see; the water above is the danger that may descend through it.
+Read together the two trigrams compose the picture the character 蹇 itself draws: someone who cannot walk forward in the ordinary way and must move with care — the limp from which the hexagram takes its name.
 The Tuan compresses the working posture into a single phrase: 見險而能止,知矣哉 — seeing peril and being able to stop, that is knowledge.
-The hexagram rewards the actor who can pause at the threshold rather than the one who interprets every obstacle as a test of resolve.
+The hexagram rewards whoever can pause at the threshold over the one who reads every obstacle as a test of resolve.

 The hexagram statement is unusually directional. 利西南,不利東北 — advantageous in the southwest, disadvantageous in the northeast.
 In the early Chinese symbolic geography the southwest is the trigram Kun (earth, receptive, supportive terrain), the northeast is the trigram Gen (mountain, unmoving, immovable obstacle).
-The hexagram is not asking the actor to push harder against the northeast wall; it is naming the wall as a wall and pointing at the receptive ground that lies in the other direction.
-The discipline is the strategic reading of which direction is geometry rather than obstacle.
-The work of 39 is to find the different shape of the problem — the bypass, the patient sponsor, the southwest path that the obstruction itself has forced the actor to see.
+The hexagram is not asking you to push harder against the northeast wall; it names the wall as a wall and points at the receptive ground lying in the other direction.
+The discipline is the strategic reading of which direction is open terrain rather than obstacle.
+The work of 39 is to find the different shape of the problem — the way around, the patient sponsor, the southwest path the obstruction itself has forced you to see.

-The second half of the hexagram statement names the operational exit. 利見大人,貞吉 — advantageous to see the great person, firm-correctness fortunate.
-The great person is the senior whose authority can underwrite the bypass that no individual lower line can secure independently, and the line texts confirm the seat by naming大蹇朋來 at line 5 — great obstruction, friends arrive.
+The second half of the hexagram statement names the way out. 利見大人,貞吉 — advantageous to see the great person, firm-correctness fortunate.
+The great person is the senior whose authority can underwrite the route no lower line can secure alone, and the line texts confirm the seat by naming大蹇朋來 at line 5 — great obstruction, friends arrive.
 The Xiang commentary then makes the inward correlate explicit: 君子以反身修德 — the noble person accordingly turns inward to refine virtue.
-The hexagram pairs the outward search for the great person with the inward work of becoming the kind of actor for whom the great person becomes visible.
+The hexagram pairs the outward search for the great person with the inward work of becoming the kind of person for whom the great person becomes visible.
 Both halves of the discipline are required.

 Failure modesRepeated push (lines 1/3/4 'going advances difficulty')

 The dominant failure mode is the repeated push.
 Four of the six lines (1, 3, 4, 6) open with 往蹇 — going advances difficulty — and the repetition is the hexagram’s structural warning.
-The instruction is not being given once for an actor who might miss it; it is being given four times for an actor who is likely to ignore it at each position and to keep pushing because each position feels slightly different from the last.
-The line-3 push is the most expensive — the strong yang spending political capital against the wall — and the line-4 push is the most tempting because the actor has crossed into the upper trigram and feels closer to the resolution than they actually are.
+The instruction is not given once for someone who might miss it; it is given four times for someone likely to ignore it at each position and keep pushing, because each position feels slightly different from the last.
+The line-3 push is the most expensive — the strong yang spending its standing against the wall — and the line-4 push is the most tempting, because you have crossed into the upper trigram and feel closer to resolution than you are.

-The secondary failure mode is the inverse: refusing the line-4 alignment upward to the line-5 great person because the actor reads the alignment as dependency rather than as structural exit.
-The hexagram statement is explicit that 利見大人 — advantage in seeing the great person — is the operational instruction, and line 5 is explicit that 朋來 — friends arrive — only when the lower lines actually align.
-Founders who treat the great-person seat as compromise of independence typically rediscover the line-3 wall as a result and pay the cost of the push they had already been told not to make.
-The two failures share a root: an actor who reads the obstruction as a test of personal capacity rather than as a structural geometry that the hexagram has already mapped.
+The secondary failure mode is the inverse: refusing the line-4 alignment upward to the line-5 great person because you read the alignment as dependency rather than as the way out.
+The hexagram statement is explicit that 利見大人 — advantage in seeing the great person — is the working instruction, and line 5 is explicit that 朋來 — friends arrive — only when the lower lines actually align.
+People who treat the great-person seat as a surrender of independence typically rediscover the line-3 wall as a result, and pay the cost of the push they had already been told not to make.
+The two failures share a root: reading the obstruction as a test of personal capacity rather than as a structural terrain the hexagram has already mapped.

 Application & adjacentQuestion shape · Hexagram 40 pair · Reading the favourable direction

 A note on the question shape this hexagram answers best.
-Obstruction rewards questions framed around a specific obstacle that the actor has already encountered and is now deciding how to respond to — a regulatory blocker, a stalled negotiation, a partnership that has hit a structural wall, a hire who cannot be closed at the offered terms.
-It is less useful for vague questions about whether a venture will succeed; for that question, re-read with Hexagrams 3 — Sprouting — or 4 — Youthful Folly — depending on whether the question is about early-stage chaos or about inexperience.
+Obstruction rewards questions framed around a specific obstacle you have already run into and are now deciding how to answer — a permit that keeps being denied, a negotiation that has stalled at the same point twice, a reconciliation that hits the same wall every time, an application rejected at every turn.
+It is less useful for vague questions about whether some venture will succeed; for that, re-read with Hexagrams 3 — Sprouting — or 4 — Youthful Folly — depending on whether the question is about early chaos or about inexperience.
 Obstruction presumes the obstacle is real and visible.
 The hexagram is the instruction layer for what to do once the wall has been identified.

 The canonical adjacent reading is Hexagram 40 — Deliverance — the structural release that follows correctly-read obstruction.
 Where 39 names the discipline of stopping at the wall and reading the southwest direction, 40 names the moment when the tension has been correctly held long enough that the obstruction releases and decisive movement becomes possible.
 The two hexagrams form one of the cleanest consecutive pairs in the King Wen sequence: the obstacle and the deliverance, the holding and the release, the centred difficulty and the swift correction.
-Read with the Xiang’s prescription — 反身修德, turn inward to refine virtue — the pair tells the complete arc: in Hexagram 39 you do the inward work that makes the favourable direction visible; in Hexagram 40 you act swiftly when the geometry releases.
-Founders and executives who hold both hexagrams together tend to push less and execute more cleanly when the opening comes.
+Read with the Xiang’s prescription — 反身修德, turn inward to refine virtue — the pair tells the complete arc: in Hexagram 39 you do the inward work that makes the open direction visible; in Hexagram 40 you act swiftly when it releases.
+Those who hold both hexagrams together tend to push less and to move more cleanly when the opening comes.

-Reading the favourable direction is the hexagram’s most practical operational instruction.
-The southwest in the hexagram statement is not literal geography; it is the receptive terrain — the customer segment that is open, the regulator who is curious rather than hostile, the partner who is asking to extend the conversation.
-The northeast is the blocker the actor has been pushing against.
-The discipline is to actually redirect resources from the northeast to the southwest and to do so explicitly rather than as a quiet accommodation.
-The line-5 great person is the figure who can authorise the redirection at the institutional scale; the line-4 alignment upward is how a lower-line actor activates the great-person seat.
-Together the hexagram’s working instruction is precise: stop pushing, identify the receptive geometry, secure the senior sponsor, and let the alignment produce the bypass that the direct push could never have opened.
+Reading the open direction is the hexagram’s most practical instruction.
+The southwest in the hexagram statement is not literal geography; it is the receptive terrain — the official who is curious rather than hostile, the estranged party quietly asking to keep talking, the side route that is open where the main road is closed.
+The northeast is the wall you have been pushing against.
+The discipline is to actually redirect your resources from the northeast to the southwest, and to do it openly rather than as a quiet accommodation.
+The line-5 great person is the figure who can authorise that redirection at scale; the line-4 alignment upward is how someone lower activates the great-person seat.
+Together the hexagram’s working instruction is precise: stop pushing, identify the receptive terrain, secure the senior sponsor, and let the alignment open the route the direct push never could.

 SynthesisYiGram Editorial